cloud-coder/docker-lab-2016/part-1/README.md

 > * The -d flag tells the run command to run this in a detached mode.
 This means when the containers exit when the root process used to run the container exits
 > * -p 8080:80 maps port 8080 on your local machine to port 80 in the container

-2. You will see a string of characters return, this is your container Id.
+2. You will see a string of characters return, this is your CONTAINER ID.
 Run the Docker ps command to see that your container started successfully

     ```bash